dm-drogeriemarkt/structured-logging/README.md

 ### Excluding properties from serialization

-Json serialization is done with Jackson, so you can use the `com.fasterxml.jackson.annotation.JsonIgnore` annotation to exclude fields (or getters) from serialization.
+JSON serialization is done with Jackson, so you can use the `com.fasterxml.jackson.annotation.JsonIgnore` annotation to exclude fields (or getters) from serialization.

 ```java